LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

    later.

 Summary Fields
    Avoid the use of summary fields.
-Instead, summarize data using ``inline`` searches within Lasso.
+Instead, summarize data using `inline` searches within Lasso.

 Scripts
    Avoid the use of FileMaker scripts.
-Most actions which can be performed with scripts can be performed using the database actions available within Lasso.
+Most actions performed with scripts can be performed using the database actions available within Lasso.

 Record ID
    Create a calculation field named "id" and assign it to the following
    calculation: ``Status(CurrentRecordID)``.
 Always use the ``-keyField='id'``
-   within ``inline`` database actions.
+   within `inline` database actions.
 This ensures that when moving to a database that relies on storing the key field value explicitly, a unique key field value is available.